Making Fuller’s Sunday Roast

-Restaurant kits have soared in popularity during lockdown and while many are from Michelin-starred restaurants – such as top Lancashire hotel the Northcote and its Gourmet Box – it’s refreshing to see Fuller’s getting in on the act.
+Restaurant kits have soared in popularity recently and while many are from Michelin-starred restaurants – such as top Lancashire hotel the Northcote and its Gourmet Box – it’s refreshing to see Fuller’s getting in on the act.
 While Fuller’s are suggesting that its Sunday Roast box is the perfect restaurant kit for Mother’s Day, even if you are not able to celebrate Mother’s Day with your mum then having someone else take most of the hard work out of making a meal for four or six is a reason in itself to give it a try.

 What’s in the Fuller’s at Home Sunday Roast box?

 Each box, which is delivered straight to your door in a vast, chilled, insulated container, contains a three-course dinner, starting with Fuller’s London Porter smoked salmon from the Severn & Wye smokery, accompanied with sourdough bread and a tartare-style dressing made from soft-boiled eggs, capers, gherkins, herbs and mayonnaise.

 The main course centres around free-range Norfolk roasted lemon and thyme chicken – Fuller’s aren’t doing non-meat options to start with but might do so in the future, so you could add a vegetarian main course of your own if needed – and comes with all the trimmings, including roast potatoes, pigs in blankets, apricot and chestnut stuffing, minted peas, honey and thyme-backed carrots, cauliflower cheese and, of course, Yorkshire puddings and gravy.

 To finish with, the Sunday Roast ends with chocolate brownies and cream, and the box also comes with a bottle of English sparkling wine.